 Professor Ng has received several awards for his research, including BSI Gamma Foundation Grant Award, Second Place Best Paper Award in China International Conference in Finance, PricewaterhouseCoopers Global Competency Centre Grant Award, Moskowitz Prize for Best Quantitative Study of Socially Responsible Investing, and Third Prize in Chicago Quantitative Alliance Academic Competition.
 He received the SUNY Chancellorís Award for Excellence in Teaching and an outstanding educator award in influencing a Merrill Presidential Scholar.
-His research has been published in Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Econometrics, Management Science, among other journals.
+His research has been published in Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Econometrics, Management Science, among other journals.
 His work has been presented at American Finance Association, Western Finance Association and many other conferences and universities.
 Professor Ng has held visiting positions at the Hong Kong Monetary Authority, Federal Reserve Bank of Boston, Singapore Management University, International Monetary Fund, Federal Reserve Board, and the World Bank.
 He is faculty advisor to Hong Kong Christian Fellowship and Asian Business Society.h He grew up in Hong Kong, China, and is fluent in Mandarin and Cantonese.
 He is married and has a daughter and two sons.

 Updated Graphs on Implied Cost of Capital and Implied Value Premium